cowboy/pebble-simplified-watchface/README.md

-# pebble-simplified-watchface
-Simplified Watchface for Pebble
+# Simplified Watchface for Pebble